 This is an important divorce law topic as it can be worth quite a bit of money come tax time.

 Normally, the legal issue of who can claim the children will be something your lawyer will deal with during the divorce.

 If you have children of the marriage, your separation agreement or divorce decree will usually address the issue of who gets the kids at tax time.

 This is something that can be negotiated.
 You should be sure to discuss this issue with your divorce lawyer.

 Sometimes, both of the parties work and could use the tax credit.
 In that case, it is common to trade the tax credit every other year, or split the credit so one party claims one child and one claims the other (if you have multiple children).

 Sometimes, one spouse will have a higher income than the other.
 In that case, the tax credit is worth more to the spouse with higher income, so they may give up something else to get that tax credit.
 This can work very nicely for the spouse with the lower income.

 This does not necessarily turn your children into bargaining chips.
 The tax deduction for children is a serious tax matter and can significantly affect your taxable income.
 It is only wise to consider how it will be allocated in your divorce settlement.

 We are NOT accountants and do not pretend to be.
-For the tax related details, you should read the original article over at Askey, Askey & Associates.
-Or call them for assistance.
+For the tax related details, you should contact your tax adviser.
+If you need a good one, we recommend Askey, Askey & Associates.

 Know your options.
 Be informed.
 Protect yourself.